 Continuous Quality Improvement (CQI) is a process of constructive self-study that encourages the participation of all Noorda-COM students.
-The SCOPE evaluation is an anonymous team-based management strategy that communicates Strengths, Challenges and Opportunities for Improvement and commendations to the Curriculum Council.
+The SCOPE evaluation is an anonymous team-based management strategy that communicates Strengths, Challenges, Opportunities, Plan, Execution to the Curriculum Council.
 Curriculum Council reviews final SCOPE report from the Student Curriculum Council, cross references with objective data and determines a Plan of Action to include responsible parties and deadlines to Execute the plan.